How to Form Your Own LLC in Minnesota

 Once you have those two additional pieces of information you are able to head to the bank to open your own business account.
 Following these additional steps, you are an official business!

-This blog post was updated in 2018 to reflect any changes in the formal business formation process.
+This blog post is repeatedly updated to reflect any changes in the formal business formation process.
+Readers should follow the direction and information provided by the state as regulations and processes change.